polganesh/terraform-aws-vpc/README.md

 * it can be  max 5 char.
 * for **eu**-**w**est-1 it is **euw1**
 * for **ap**-**s**outh**e**ast-1, singapore i.e. apse1
-* please note these are indicator for ideal region_id. one can use its own standard if needed.
+* Please note these are indicator for ideal region_id. one can use its own standard if needed.

 ### cost_centre
 * It represents an entity which will own cost for resources created in this VPC .